GregorDeCillia/pipedream/README.md

 # uRos2021 slides: Pipeline <img align="right" width="90" height="90" src="www/favicon.png">

 Source codes for the slides of the presentation "*Building a Content Delivery Pipeline for a Website in R*" from the [uRos2021 conference](http://r-project.ro/conference2021.html).

+## 🔗 Links

+* Watch this presentaion on youtube via https://youtu.be/kjUtApjK6XE?t=215
-You can view the slides at https://gregordecillia.github.io/pipedream.
+* View the slides at https://gregordecillia.github.io/pipedream.

 ## 🔨 Tools